High Earners Face Retirement Challenges

-Generally speaking, a highly compensated employee needs to save above and beyond the maximum 401(k) or 403(b) contribution limits—along with other options, including health savings accounts (HSAs) and individual retirement accounts (IRAs)—to maintain his or her current lifestyle in retirement.
+Generally speaking, a highly compensated employee needs to save above and beyond the maximum 401(k) or 403(b) contribution limits—along with other options, including health savings accounts (HSAs) and individual retirement accounts (IRAs)—to maintain their current lifestyle when retired.

-“Part of being highly compensated is the inherent challenge of saving enough to replace 70 to 80 percent of your working income in retirement,” says CAPTRUST Defined Contribution Practice Leader Scott Matheson.
-“High earners need to look at other ways of saving outside of traditional retirement plans.
-It’s much more complex than just maxing out your 401(k).”
+“Part of being highly compensated is the inherent challenge of saving enough to replace 70 to 80 percent of your working income in retirement,” says Scott Matheson, Managing Director of the Institutional Group at CAPTRUST.
+“High earners need to look for other ways of saving outside of traditional retirement plans.
+For these people, it’s much more complex than just maxing out your 401(k).”

-According to a recent study, 51 percent of investors who have total investable assets of $500,000 or more report concern about being financially secure in retirement, and 46 percent are worried their portfolios are not properly tax optimized.
-In fact, research from Urban Institute reveals one in 10 high-income families have no retirement savings at all.
-Further, a Nielsen study confirms 25 percent of families making $150,000 a year or more are living paycheck to paycheck, and 59 percent of those with six-figure salaries reported having consumer debt, such as carrying balances on credit cards.
+According to a MarketWatch study, 51 percent of investors who have investable assets of $500,000 or more report feeling concerned about their financial security in retirement, and 46 percent are worried their portfolios are not properly tax optimized.
+Research from Urban Institute also reveals that one in 10 high-income families have no retirement savings at all.
+In fact, Neilsen reports, 25 percent of families making $150,000 a year or more are living paycheck to paycheck.

 Don’t Go Belly-Up Keeping Up

 First and foremost, live within your means.
 The trend of keeping up with the Joneses can affect high-income people just like anyone else.
-It should come as no surprise that living above your means is a bad habit, no matter the amount of yearly income you’re working with.
+And living outside your means is a bad habit, no matter what yearly income you’re working with.

 “People tend to have comparable margins for spending as a percentage of their compensation, but they don’t seem to have an expanding relative margin of saving,” says Matheson.
-“Which means when they make more money, they’re buying the bigger house.
-Make more money, join the country club.
-Make more money, they’re buying the more expensive car and taking the kids from public to private school, and so on.”
+“Which means when they make more money, they’re going to buy a bigger house.
+Make more money, maybe join the country club.
+Make more money, maybe buy a more expensive car and put the kids in private school, and so on.”

-This trend can condition high-ranking employees to believe that a consumption-based lifestyle afforded through high earnings is expected or even necessary to take full advantage of their wealth.
-But showing the world that you’ve made a success of your personal life and career can come with a big cost.
+This trend can condition high-ranking employees to believe that a consumption-based lifestyle is expected or even necessary to take full advantage of their wealth.
+But showing the world that you’re making more money can come with a big cost.

 “I’ve worked with families who are trying to keep up with other families who make double, triple, or more each year, and it’s a recipe for disaster, no matter how much you earn,” says CAPTRUST Financial Advisor Mike Molewski.
-“A high income can leave you more wiggle room, but it shouldn’t be used as an excuse to go out and buy yourself whatever you want and just completely fly blind.”
+“A high income can leave you more wiggle room, but it shouldn’t be used as an excuse to go out and buy yourself whatever you want.”

 According to Molewski, people at every income level can have money problems, especially if they are trying to keep up with others who are in a higher earnings bracket.
-“It’s the same for high earners; they just have more at stake,” says Molewski.
-“Failure to make a realistic budget and stick to it will hurt you regardless of your income.”
+“It’s the same for high earners; they just have more at stake,” he says.
+“Failure to set a realistic budget and stick to it will hurt you regardless of your income.”
 This is one reason why it is so important for high earners to accurately assess all potential streams of income and maximize their savings opportunities.

 Retirement Plan Jenga®—Stack ’Em Up!

 The combination of qualified retirement plan benefits and Social Security retirement benefits fall quickly as income rises.
-In fact, an individual earning more than $200,000 a year cannot maintain his or her standard of living in retirement by relying on Social Security benefits and qualified retirement plan savings opportunities alone.
-Unless high earners find a way to save the additional funding necessary to approach a 70 to 80 percent income replacement rate in retirement, they risk retirement savings shortfalls, as shown in Figure One.
+In fact, according to CAPTRUST research, an individual earning more than $200,000 a year cannot maintain their standard of living in retirement by relying on Social Security benefits and qualified retirement plan savings opportunities alone.
+Unless high earners find a way to save the additional money necessary to approach a 70 to 80 percent income replacement rate, they are at risk of serious retirement savings shortfalls, as shown in Figure One.

 Figure One: Retirement Income Gap

-To attain the recommended retirement income replacement rate, high earners can utilize a combination of other savings programs, such as health savings accounts, nonqualified deferred compensation plans, stock purchase or stock option plans, and personal after-tax savings.
+To attain the recommended retirement income replacement rate, high earners can utilize a combination of other savings programs, such as HSAs, nonqualified deferred compensation plans, stock purchase or stock option plans, and personal after-tax savings.

 Layering benefit plans is a great way to maximize retirement savings and put away more money on a tax-favored basis.
-For example, higher-income employees looking for further tax-favored saving should consider using an HSA.
-Participants can contribute up to $3,500 to an HSA if they have single coverage or up to $7,000 for family coverage in 2019.
-Those age 55 or older anytime in 2019 can contribute an extra $1,000.
+For example, high-income employees looking for further tax-favored saving should consider using an HSA.
+Participants can contribute up to $4,150 to an HSA if they have individual health insurance coverage or up to $8,300 for family coverage in 2024.
+People ages 55 and older anytime can contribute an extra $1,000.
 And, if you still have an HSA balance after the age of 65, you can take withdrawals from the account for non-medical expenses, penalty free.

 “I can’t stress it enough to my clients, how important healthcare costs are for a couple retiring today,” says Molewski.
-“Maxing out an HSA and having those funds earmarked for healthcare expenses is a big deal and not something you want to pass up.”
+“Maxing out an HSA and having those funds earmarked for healthcare expenses is a big deal.
+It’s not something you want to pass up.”

-Additionally, those who have maxed out 401(k), 403(b), if available, and HSA contributions but still want to save more for retirement or other goals, could benefit from using their company’s nonqualified plan.
+Additionally, those who have maxed out their employer-sponsored retirement plan savings limits and HSA contributions but still want to save more for retirement could benefit from using their company’s nonqualified plan.
 This type of plan offers high earners pre-tax savings proportionate with their income.

-“These plans are often used by employers as an added executive retirement benefit because 401(k) plans are inadequate, by themselves, for high earners,” says Matheson.
-“This attraction and retention vehicle is more like an agreement between employee and employer to defer a portion of the employee’s annual income until a specific date in the future.
+“Nonqualified deferred compensation plans are often used by employers as an added executive benefit, because 401(k) plans are inadequate, by themselves, for high earners,” says Matheson.
+“A nonqualified plan is like an agreement between employee and employer to defer a portion of the employee’s annual income until a specific date in the future.
 Depending on the plan, that date could be in five years, 10 years, or in retirement.”